-At Maple Tree Primary School we recognise the importance of high quality ongoing professional development for all staff to ensure the quality of teaching and provision for pupils with SEND remain high.
-We identify training needs for SEND through the process of

-Performance Management and also staff audit of training needs and then respond to these needs at both a whole staff and individual level.

-Any member of staff who joins Maple Tree has a thorough induction which includes meeting the SENDCO who explains the systems in place within school to support children with SEND.
+At Maple Tree Primary School, we recognise the importance of high quality ongoing professional development for all staff to ensure the quality of teaching and provision for pupils with SEND remain high.
+We identify training needs for SEND through the process of Performance Management and also staff audit of training needs and then respond to these needs as both a whole staff and individual level.
+Any member of staff who joins Maple Tree has a thorough induction which includes meeting the SENDCo who explains the systems in place within school to support children with SEND.
+Training this year has included: